Initialize Config

 # Original

-nova utility version
+nova utility initialize

 # Shorthand

-nova util ver
+nova util init

 Note: If Nova is installed only locally (inside a project), the command will work only within that project's directory.
 See the npm docs for details.